 Prior to joining WAGGGS in 2007 Catherine has ran her own translation management business for several years.

-Ann Brookes is the Director of Fund Development for WAGGGS and has held senior level positions with many charities both in the UK and Canada.
+Ann Brookes is the Director of Global Partnerships and Philanthropy for WAGGGS and has held senior level positions with many charities both in the UK and Canada.

-Prior to becoming the Director of Fund Development at WAGGGS, Ann was Director of Fundraising and External Affairs for The Frank Buttle Trust and Director of Development for The English National Opera.
+Prior to becoming the Director of Global Partnerships and Philanthropy, Ann was the Director of Fund Development at WAGGGS as well as previously serving as the Director of Fundraising and External Affairs for The Frank Buttle Trust and Director of Development for The English National Opera.

 Ann has been involved in the fundraising field for over 20 years and has spoken at numerous Fundraising and Sponsorship Conferences around the World.